vizdata-f21/project-2-it_s_data_time/.github/ISSUE_TEMPLATE/instructor-feedback.md

 ## Presentation (instructor)

-Please feel free to reach out during office hours if you have any questions about the instructor portion of your presentation score.
+Please feel free to reach out if you have any questions about the instructor portion of your presentation score.

 ## Presentation (peers)